twc-openstack/puppet-healthcheck/README.md

 URL to use for testing if the HTTP server is up.
 Default: /

+####`try_sleep`

+The time to sleep in seconds between ‘tries’.
+Default: 1

 ####`timeout`

-Number of second to wait before timing out.
-Default: 15
+Number of seconds to wait before timing out.
+Default: 60